OlabodeAbesin/spreadsheet-app/README.md

 ## Phar file

-Delivered as a phar file, phar file name is `spreadsheet-main.phar` located in root of the folder
+Delivered as a phar file, phar file name is `spreadsheet.phar` located in root of the folder

 ## Local setup